Doubly transitive lines I: Higman pairs and roux: Introduction

 We start with an example of four lines in $\mathbb{C}^2$.
-Recall that lines in $\mathbb{C}^2$ correspond to points in complex projective space $\mathbb{C}\mathbf{P}^1$, which is isometrically isomorphic to the unit sphere $S^2$ (this correspondence is known as the Bloch sphere~\cite{NielsenC:00} in quantum mechanics).
+Recall that lines in $\mathbb{C}^2$ correspond to points in complex projective space $\mathbb{C}\mathbf{P}^1$, which as we show below is isometric to the unit sphere $S^2$ (this correspondence is known as the Bloch sphere~\cite{NielsenC:00} in quantum mechanics).
 As such, we expect symmetric collections of lines through the origin to correspond to symmetric collections of points in the sphere.
 Since we want four lines in $\mathbb{C}^2$, we are naturally drawn to the vertices of a regular tetrahedron circumscribed by $S^2$.
 In fact, these lines are doubly transitive: The action of $\operatorname{U}(2)$ on $\mathbb{C}\mathbf{P}^1$ corresponds to $\operatorname{SO}(3)$ acting on $S^2$, and it is easy to convince oneself that $\operatorname{SO}(3)$ acts doubly transitively on these vertices (especially with the help of a four-sided die).
-Explicitly, the isomorphism we are leveraging is given by $f\colon \varphi\mapsto \sqrt{2}(\varphi\varphi^*-\frac{1}{2}I)$, which maps unit vectors in $\mathbb{C}^2$ into the $3$-dimensional real vector space of $2\times 2$ self-adjoint matrices with zero trace.
+Explicitly, the isometry we are leveraging is induced by $f\colon \varphi\mapsto \sqrt{2}(\varphi\varphi^*-\frac{1}{2}I)$, which maps unit vectors in $\mathbb{C}^2$ into the $3$-dimensional real vector space of $2\times 2$ self-adjoint matrices with zero trace.
+(Indeed, each fibre of $f$ consists of all unit-norm representatives of a common line, and modding out by this equivalence produces an isometry $\mathbb{C} \mathbf{P}^1 \cong S^2$.)
 This mapping interacts nicely with inner products: